-- d) HW recommends that the existing leaching facility location be called out on the Existing Conditions Plans, and that the existing office building sewer service is depicted on the Utility Plans with connection to the proposed sewer. - e) HW recommends that the proposed sewer manhole annotation is changed on the Utility Plans from PDMH to PSMH and that the Utility Legend is depicted on all Utility Plans. - f) An existing drainpipe near the driveway entrance flows under the proposed leach field toward the wet basin/fire pond.
-HW notes that this pipe and other elements of the drainage system may need to be modified to comply with Title 5 requirements.
+- d) HW recommends that the existing leaching facility location be called out on the Existing Conditions Plans, and that the existing office building sewer service is depicted on the Utility Plans with connection to the proposed sewer. - April 20, 2022: The Applicant has added the existing leaching field to the existing Conditions Plan as well as the sewer service on the Utility Plan.
+HW has no further comment. - e) HW recommends that the proposed sewer manhole annotation is changed on the Utility Plans from PDMH to PSMH and that the Utility Legend is depicted on all Utility Plans. - April 20, 2022: The Applicant has revised the sewer manhole notations.
+HW has no further comment. - f) An existing drainpipe near the driveway entrance flows under the proposed leach field toward the wet basin/fire pond.
+HW notes that this pipe and other elements of the drainage system may need to be modified to comply with Title 5 requirements. - April 20, 2022: The Applicant has relocated the drainage pipe to avoid the leaching field.
+HW has no further comment.